magnusnosnes/LineageHomology/Examples_and_plotting_methods/Simple_example/Basic_plotting.md

 <img src="man/figures/README-unnamed-chunk-9-1.png" width="100%" />

-##### We can color the groups by the state they are in, and restrict the plotted groups to sizes larger than 1,4, and 10
+##### We can colour the groups by the state they are in, and restrict the plotted groups to sizes larger than 1,4, and 10

 ``` r
 LineageHomology::ridgeplot_lineagedensities(Result_lineage_info=Result_lineage_info,groups_larger_than = 1,datelims=c("2000-01-01","2025-01-01","3 year"),color_by_state = T)